 Better Heating Scheme

 Under the Better Heating Scheme, which is administered by the Church of Scotland General Trustees, congregations can obtain, for a modest fee, skilled advice on how to save money on heating bills and improving the standard of comfort in buildings.
-You can download these guides for more information on this service, including costs, subsidies and points to note, and heating tips for property conveners.
+You can download these guides for more information on this service, including costs, subsidies, and points to note, as well as heating tips for property conveners.